YoussefSultan/Predict-Bodyfat-Using-Catboost-Webapp/README.md

 ---

-**Bodyfat Percentage Predictor**, Gathers body attributes to make a prediction on your bodyfat percentage based on previous data of recorded participants utilizing hydrostatic weighing
+**Bodyfat Percentage Predictor**, Gathers body attributes to make a prediction on your bodyfat percentage based on previous data of recorded participants utilizing hydrostatic weighing.
+Additionally, the model has been deployed end to end using Streamlit, for testing and further research for applicability.

 EDA: [BodyFat_Prediction.ipynb](https://github.com/YoussefSultan/Predict-Bodyfat-Using-Catboost-Webapp/blob/main/BodyFat_Prediction.ipynb)
 - Variable correlation testing